edgedb/edgedb/docs/cli/edgedb.rst

     cat myscript.edgeql | edgedb [<connection-option>...]

-The above command also works on PowerShell in Windows, while the classic Windows Command Prompt uses a different command as show below:
+The above command also works on PowerShell in Windows, while the classic Windows Command Prompt uses a different command as shown below:

 .. cli:synopsis::